astroumd/lmtoy/docs/SLpipeline_run.md

    out.

 2. Review all the plots in the SL pipeline summary.
 The important ones:
    * 1: does Tsys look ok?
 Are there birdies?
+Finding the right birdie= is tricky
    * 2: review the waterfall plots and note the bad beams
    * 3: Make sure the RMS plot don't have outliers.
 See if so, is there something odd looking inthe watefall plot?
 If so, probably flag this beam